Skip to main content

 Mitigation Efforts

-1. Enhance internal policies around modern slavery and human trafficking;
+1. Enhanced internal policies around modern slavery and human trafficking;

-2. Enhance the supplier code of conduct providing further guidance on our expectations and requirements;
+2. Enhanced the supplier code of conduct providing further guidance on our expectations and requirements;

-3. Further develop the audit and training program with the specific goal to be able to identify risks of modern slavery, child labor or human trafficking; and
+3. Further developed the audit and training program with the specific goal to be able to identify risks of modern slavery, child labor or human trafficking; and

-4. Continue to develop our modern slavery solicitation process whereby further risks of modern slavery can be detected and mitigated.
+4. Continued to develop our modern slavery solicitation process whereby further risks of modern slavery can be detected and mitigated.

 The Company continues outreach to targeted third-party suppliers as risks of forced labor are identified.
 Up to this point, all of those risks have been cleared.